1957: “Peggy Sue” by Buddy Holly entered the Billboard Hot 100 on its way to becoming his second top 5 single in the US, ultimately peaking at #3.

 1964: Tom Jones recorded “It’s Not Unusual” at Decca Studios in London.
 The then-unknown Jones recorded the song originally as a demo for singer Sandie Shaw, but Shaw was so impressed with Jones that she recommended he release it himself.
 The record was the second Decca single Jones released and went to #1 on the UK chart the following year.
 It was also the first hit for Jones in the US, where it peaked at #10 in May.
 The BBC initially refused to play the song because of Jones’ sexy image, but it did receive airplay on UK pirate radio.

-1965: The Beatles completed their Rubber Soul album, recording “You Won’t See Me,” “Wait,” “Girl,” and additional tracks for “I’m Looking Through You.”
+1965: The Beatles completed sessions for their sixth studio album, Rubber Soul, recording “You Won’t See Me,” “Wait,” “Girl,” and additional tracks for “I’m Looking Through You.”

 1977: Wing’s single “Mull of Kintyre” was released.
 The song had been written as a tribute to the picturesque Kintyre peninsula in Scotland and its headland, the Mull of Kintyre, where Paul McCartney had owned High Park Farm since 1966.
 The song became Wings’ biggest hit in Britain, reaching #1 by Christmas, and was the first single to sell over two million copies nationwide.

-1995: Smashing Pumpkin’s third LP, Mellon Collie and the Infinite Sadness, became their first to go to #1 when it debuted at the top of the Billboard pop chart.
+1995: Smashing Pumpkin’s third studio album, Mellon Collie and the Infinite Sadness, became their first to go to #1 when it debuted at the top of the Billboard pop chart.

 Mose Allison, jazz and blues pianist, singer, and songwriter, was born in Tippo, MS in 1927.